OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 You can remotely sniff all traffic in real-time on iOS by [creating a Remote Virtual Interface](https://stackoverflow.com/questions/9555403/capturing-mobile-phone-traffic-on-wireshark/33175819#33175819 "Wireshark + OSX + iOS") for your iOS device.
 First make sure you have Wireshark installed on your macOS machine.

 1. Connect your iOS device to your macOS machine via USB.
 1. You would need to know the UDID of your iOS device, before you can start sniffing.
 Check the section "Getting the UDID of an iOS device" on how to retrieve it.
-Open the Terminal on macOS and enter the following command, replacing with the UDID of your iOS device.
+Open the Terminal on macOS and enter the following command, filling in the UDID of your iOS device.

 ```bash
 $ rvictl -s <UDID>